 - 3 pairs of light, thin wool socks

 - 2 pairs of thick woolen socks

-- 1 pair of hiking boots with thin soles (must be water-resistant and worn-in)
+- 1 pair of hiking boots with thick soles (waterproof and good ankle support)

 - 1 pair of running shoes (optional)

 - 1 pair of crocs

 Basic supplies like toiletries are necessary for day-to-day hikes which include the following:

 - Toilet paper, nail clippers, and antibacterial hand wash

 The following complete hiking supplies and gear are required for the Everest Three Passes Trek: